 These element/sign combinations only occur once every 60 years.

 1oz silver coins – the available options – learn more by watching our video

 The year of the Rooster actually started on January 28th2017 and finishes on 15th February 2018.

 People who are born in a year of the Rooster are said to be independent, capable, hardworking and warm-hearted.

 They also said to be impatient, selfish and narrow-minded.

 In Chinese astrology, 2017 will be an unlucky year for Roosters as the Chinese believe that being in your own star sign is unlucky.

 Famous Roosters include Prince Philip, Rudyard Kipling, Joan Collins and Beyoncé.

 All this means, the coins should prove to be a wise purchase, especially while silver remains undervalued, and moreover in future years when these coins become very hard to obtain.
-For a tax efficient alternative with a slightly lower premium, the Silver Britannia is a best selling option.
+For a tax-efficient alternative with a slightly lower premium, the Silver Britannia is the best selling option.
 They may not have the collectability of the Lunar Rooster, but they offer great value and can be bought in convenient Monster Boxes of 500 coins, providing ease of storage.